 Unicorns, like free markets, don’t exist.
 In high-school, we learn about Adam Smith’s free-market economy – an “invisible hand” guiding the “reasonable man”.
-However, upon closer inspection it becomes evident that the “invisible hand” is nothing more than marketing departments and corrupt politicians.
-And, the “reasonable man” is under-educated and immature.
+However, upon closer inspection it becomes evident that the “invisible hand” is nothing more than marketing departments and corrupt politicians. and the “reasonable man” is an under-educated child.

 “In the world of advertising, there’s no such thing as a lie.